 We’d known Yasi was coming for almost a week.
 We’d all been working extra time to keep our audience informed, and to make sure our radio service keeps going through the cyclone.
 And we’d been reading those increasingly alarming forecasts.
 By the time we got on the air that evening, our adrenaline levels were off the dial.

-And then it starts to blow.
-The forecasts have become reality.
-Reports come in from the Cassowary Coast and it quickly becomes clear all hell is breaking loose there.
+When the forecasts became reality, and it started to blow, reports from the Cassowary Coast make it clear all hell is breaking loose there.
 We have to deliver awful news, dire warnings, and encourage calm.
 To do that, we’ve got to stay calm ourselves.
 To their great credit, that’s exactly what they do.
 Phil, Kier, Nikolai, Jas, Brad & Tash.
 Champions!

 Suddenly, a chilling, unearthly sound is heard in the room.
 A sound that has no place in the sweet sonic realm of radio.
 I swear my heart stopped beating, and I may not have been alone.
 Click the audio player to hear it for yourself.
 See if you can figure out what it is.